mglunafh/monitoring-project/docs/tasklog.md

 ### Current

-- `IPMN-1` -- create a structure of the project
+- `IPMN-2` -- implement 'Deliveries' service

 ---------

 ### Done

+- `IPMN-1` -- create a structure of the project